ckaise/aftership-challenge/README.md

 ## Hints

-* Before starting, try to see what AfterShip API, you will get a better idea what tracking info should return.
+* Before starting, try to see how AfterShip API work, you will get a better idea what tracking info should return.
 * You can use ANY method to get the tracking result, including API, web crawler, or even you paid someone else to code for you.
 LoL

 ## Scoring